2gens/fpl_project/README.md

 5. Momentum (form trend)

 Predictions for the next gameweek are saved in data/predictions/ with columns for player name, team, position, price, and predicted points.
 There are two rankings of players with the best potential : one in data/predictions/predictions_formula.csv for the wighted formula system and one in data/predictions/predictions_ml.csv for the machine learning system.

+All results are in the Streamlit dashboard (the machine learning ranking, the wighted formula ranking and all the EDA vizualisations)

 Detailed analysis and interpretation are provided in the technical report.